News - 25 October 2019

 “And that’s one of the reasons that we’re putting on these workshops, because our politicians are accountable to us, and we need to know what they’re doing in our name,” she says.
 “So I'm all for meeting with your MP and making submissions.”

 The Wilderness Society has been pushing for a strong new set of nature laws that will protect biodiversity in Australia, which has one of the highest extinction rates in the world.
 With a government review of our failed environmental laws, the Environment Protection and Biodiversity Conservation Act (the EPBC), coming up at the end of October, there’s never been a better time to master the art of writing a letter to, and addressing, an elected official.
 “What’s exciting is that people who attend the training could have a golden opportunity to flex their newly honed skills on a major issue, with the EPBC review starting this month,” says Diana.
 “We will encourage whoever attends to make a submission.”

 Like Diana felt compelled to do all those years ago, flying over New South Wales, it’s time to join others and make your voice heard.

 You can power the movement

-The Movement For Life program has already trained over 1,000 local leaders to advocate for nature, but thousands more are needed to shift opinions nationwide.
+We've already trained thousands of local leaders to advocate for nature, but thousands more are needed to shift opinions nationwide.
 We need your support to achieve this.